• Skip to primary navigation

 Sprinkle chili powder onto a cutting board, and roll the log into it.
 You may need to use your fingers to sprinkle the chili powder and pat it into the roll in order to get it completely covered.

-cheese roll being rolled in chili powder.
+cheese log being rolled in chili powder.

-Your Cheese Roll is ready to serve!
+Your Cheese Log is ready to serve!

-Cheese Roll: Frequently Asked Questions
+Cheese Log: Frequently Asked Questions

 Cream cheese is essential for holding the cheese roll together.
 The shredded cheese, however, can be varied.
 You can use colby jack, monterey jack, cheddar, longhorn, or Swiss in a cheese roll.